aldro61/microbiome-summer-school-2017/sections/application_peptides/README.md

 A kernel is a function that **measures the similarity** between two learning examples.
 Such functions must have some strict mathematical properties, which go beyond the scope of this tutorial ([see here](https://en.wikipedia.org/wiki/Kernel_method#Mathematics:_the_kernel_trick)).
 For our purpose, it is sufficient to know that:

 1. Kernels can be designed to compare **complex data structures** (e.g., images, DNA/protein sequences, etc.).

 2. The similarity measures can be based on relevant **domain knowledge**.
 For instance, when comparing **amino acid sequences**, it might be relevant to account for their **physicochemical properties**.

+3. Like the polynomial features that we used in the previous section, they allow to **learn non-linear functions** using **linear models**.

 Hence, they essentially allow the application of some machine learning algorithms (e.g., support vector machines, ridge regression, principal component analysis, etc.) to very complex data structures.